rstudio/shiny/tools/README.md

 After updating, our patches to `bootstrap-datepicker` must be applied using the script `applyDatepickerPatches.R`

-After updating and applying patches, `yarn grunt` should be run per the instructions above in order to generate a minified JavaScript file.

 ### Making a new patch

 To create a new patch: